kwonus/Quelle/Quelle-AVX.md

    - AVX/Modern *(a lexicon that that has been modernized to appear more like contemporary English)*

-   - Dual/Both *(use both lexicons for searching; this setting is not compatible with the %display setting)*
+   - Dual/Both *(use both lexicons; this setting is compatible with the %lexicon setting and the %display setting)*

+   The Dual/Both setting for %lexicon indicates that searching should consider both lexicons.
+The The Dual/Both setting for %display indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].

 2. AVX-Quelle provides support for fuzzy-match-logic.
 The %similarity setting can be specified by the user to control the similarity threshold for approximate matching.
 An exact lexical match is expected when %similarity is set to *exact* or 0.
 Zero is not really a similarity threshold, but rather 0 is a synonym for *exact*.